Betty Tom Chu: Career

 On June 11, 2012, Chu abruptly resigned from the city council and stated this was due to "philosophical differences" with other council members.
 According to the Pasadena Star News, she stated in a speech to the council: "Some other council members don’t spend adequate time reviewing staff reports and supporting documents … and it is evident from frequent 4-1 votes on key vital issues that facts don’t really matter because there is a deep political and philosophical divide."

 On June 5, 2014, the California State Senate passed the Senate Joint Resolution 23 and 122, which is associated to formally apology for past California anti-Chinese legislation.
 This resolution passage is the work and request by The Apology for the Chinese Exclusion Act Committee, which Chu is one of the founding members.
+Chu is also the honorary chairperson of the Committee for the Monument Commemorating U.S.-China Military-Civilian Cooperation Against Aggression During World War II of the Overseas Community Affairs Council.

 In 2016, Chu was an Alternate Delegate for the Republican National Convention.

 In 2018, Chu partnered with John Gee and the Chinese American Citizens Alliance of Orange County to urge Congress to pass the Congressional Gold Medal for Chinese Americans who served in World War II.
 With the help of Congressman Ed Royce, she was able to successfully garner bipartisan support and the bill was signed into law by President Donald Trump on December 20, 2018.

-Today Chu is actively involved in local and national politics.
+Today, Chu is actively involved in local and national politics.
 She sits on the board of Asian Industry B2B which is founded by Marc Ang and the Chinese American Citizens Alliance of Orange County.
-She is also one of the key signers of the ballot argument against 2020 California Proposition 16 and sits as an Honorary Co-Chair of Californians for Equal Rights alongside Ward Connerly, Tom Campbell (California politician), Gail Heriot, and Manuel Klausner.
+She is also one of the key signers of the ballot argument against 2020 California Proposition 16 and sits as an Honorary Co-chair of Californians for Equal Rights alongside Ward Connerly, Tom Campbell, Gail Heriot, and Manuel Klausner.

 Personal life

-She was married to Robert Chu until his passing.
-They share three children.
-She currently resides in Orange County, CA.
+She was married to civil engineer Robert Chu (赵国荣), who came to the United States at age six from Gujing in Xinhui, Jiangmen.
+The couple met in college and share three children.
+She currently resides in Orange County.